ashish0910/Write-Editor/README.md

 ## PDF Generation

 **Type-1**
-This approach converts the content of a <div> element into a image using html2canvas library and is converted into PDF using jsPDF library .
+This approach converts the content of a 'div' element into a image using html2canvas library and is converted into PDF using jsPDF library .
 Major drawback is that the text is not selectable and searchable as it is a part of a image .

 **Type-2**
-This approach usses CSS to convert content of a <div> element into PDF format .
+This approach usses CSS to convert content of a 'div' element into PDF format .
 Only drawback here is that pop up window appears to choose to save as PDF .